dashframework/dashing/README.md

 1. Create five individual folders, named `base`, `layout`, `modules`, `state` and `theme`.

-2. Within each folder, create a stylesheet to match. (ex.
-You would create a `base.scss` file within your `base` folder).
+2. Within each folder, create a stylesheet to match. (e.g. You would create a `base.scss` file within your `base` folder).

 3. Import everything to your main application folder.
 When you're all finished, it should look something like this:
   ```scss